Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

-Jon Morrow used this technique to grow his blog to 1,740 loyal subscribers in just seven days.
+Jon Morrow used this on-page seo page content technique to grow his blog to 1,740 loyal subscribers in just seven days.
 Here’s the post that helped him connect with his audience: How To Quit Your Job, Move To Paradise and Get Paid To Change The World.

 Add a call-to-action (CTA): Every story must have an ending.
 Once you capture your readers’ attention, they will expect you to let them in on the solution.
 After all, your story is supposed to solve a problem, not nurture it.